keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <h3>Software Development</h3>
                 <h4>Design, Development, Maintanence, and Management of Large-Scale Websites and Software Applications.</h4>
                 <p>We offer a full suite of Software Development services – from custom Web and Mobile App Development, to Software Quality Assurance (QA) services.</p>
-                <p>All of our work is completed by following Agile Software Development best practises and we are able to work with modern codebases, or redesign old Legacy Software Applications to be compatible with modern I.T setups.</p>
+                <p>All of our work is completed by following Agile Software Development best practises, and we are able to work with modern codebases, or redesign old Legacy Software Applications to be compatible with modern I.T setups.</p>
             </div>
         </div>